desmos-labs/primer/phases/phase-1/challenges/level-2.md

 ### Getting the reward
 After you've created a post, to make sure you receive your reward please following this procedure:

-1. Create a for of this repo inside your private GitHub profile.
+1. Create a fork of this repo inside your private GitHub profile.
    If you do not know how to do it, follow the [GitHub fork guide](https://help.github.com/en/github/getting-started-with-github/fork-a-repo).

 2. Pull the fork locally: